-This will be my 22nd year searching for cute new Mother’s and Father’s Day ideas.
-Since I usually have siblings of my students from previous years, I don’t want to repeat those ideas too often.
+This will be my 25th year searching for cute new Mother’s and Father’s Day ideas!
+Because I often have siblings of my students from previous years, I don’t want to repeat those ideas too often.

 We tried it and they were so cute!
 Below is our version, which made a lovely bulletin board display and would be beautiful any time of year.

 I had this one originally in my Valentine’s Day collection, but I think it works well as a Mother’s Day card too!
 It’s perfect for younger students, especially with the tree and writing already printed out for them.

 Students love to curl the paper around pencils – this is easier than it looks!

 Click the pictures to see the source.

 Super cute and simple idea.
 We something very similar with Kindergarten students many years ago and it was just right in terms of difficulty and prep.
 Look at the sweet little poem that goes along with it.

 Do your students like Pop-Up cards?
 Have you tried making them?

 We did – and it was a huge hit!

 Here is a free download of the Mother’s Day cards we made.
 It was simple – just two folds and a small cut on the dotted line.
 My students thought it was MAGIC.